Neubias-WG5/ComputeMetrics/README.md

 # ComputeMetrics
-The wrapper script to compute metrics
+Test_ComputeMetrics is a sample wrapper script calling the benchmarking module (ComputeMetrics), some calls and sample images are  provided (see Test_ComputeMetrics).